QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 These can be used as contextual information to better follow the traffic served by a certain cell on a BWP.
 To learn more how these IDs work, please refer to Section 2.2 of the `NR manual`_.

-Once the RLC transmission buffer is updated, the ``NrGnbMac::DoReportBufferStatus()`` intermediates with the MAC scheduler SAP to report the buffer status:
+Once the RLC transmission buffer is updated, the ``NrGnbMac::DoTransmitBufferStatusReport()`` intermediates with the MAC scheduler SAP to report the buffer status:

 .. sourcecode:: text

-  +0.400000282s 0  [ CellId 2, bwpId 0] NrGnbMac:DoReportBufferStatus(): [INFO ] Reporting RLC buffer status update to MAC Scheduler for RNTI=2, LCID=4, Transmission Queue HOL Delay=0, Transmission Queue Size=132, Retransmission Queue HOL delay=0, Retransmission Queue Size=0, PDU Size=0
+  +0.400000282s 0  [ CellId 2, bwpId 0] NrGnbMac:DoTransmitBufferStatusReport(): [INFO ] Reporting RLC buffer status update to MAC Scheduler for RNTI=2, LCID=4, Transmission Queue HOL Delay=0, Transmission Queue Size=132, Retransmission Queue HOL delay=0, Retransmission Queue Size=0, PDU Size=0
-  +0.400002262s 0  [ CellId 3, bwpId 1] NrGnbMac:DoReportBufferStatus(): [INFO ] Reporting RLC buffer status update to MAC Scheduler for RNTI=1, LCID=4, Transmission Queue HOL Delay=0, Transmission Queue Size=1284, Retransmission Queue HOL delay=0, Retransmission Queue Size=0, PDU Size=0
+  +0.400002262s 0  [ CellId 3, bwpId 1] NrGnbMac:DoTransmitBufferStatusReport(): [INFO ] Reporting RLC buffer status update to MAC Scheduler for RNTI=1, LCID=4, Transmission Queue HOL Delay=0, Transmission Queue Size=1284, Retransmission Queue HOL delay=0, Retransmission Queue Size=0, PDU Size=0

 By following these messages it is possible to track the ``Transmission Queue Size``, which is filled by incoming RLC PDUs and emptied by the scheduled transmissions.